keras-team/keras-io/guides/md/training_with_built_in_methods.md

 - `reset_states(self)`, which reinitializes the state of the metric.

-State update and results computation are kept separate (in `update_state()` and `result()`, respectively) because in some cases, results computation might be very expensive, and would only be done periodically.
+State update and results computation are kept separate (in `update_state()` and `result()`, respectively) because in some cases, the results computation might be very expensive and would only be done periodically.

-Here's a simple example showing how to implement a `CategoricalTruePositives` metric, that counts how many samples were correctly classified as belonging to a given class:
+Here's a simple example showing how to implement a `CategoricalTruePositives` metric that counts how many samples were correctly classified as belonging to a given class: